fast-radius/ludicrous-makefiles/README.md

 ===> downloading .makefiles/virtualenv.mk
 ```

-...
-More to come ...

 ## Rationale

 As a sysadmin by trade, I've come to appreciate the GNU Make utility as a general purpose automation
-tool, useful for many project types and not just those involving compiled languages.
-It's a fairly
+tool.
+Make is useful for many project types, and not just those involving compiled languages.
+It's
-easy choice, as GNU Make is part of the standard development tool-chain.
-In fact, if you have any
+a relatively easy choice, as Make is typically part of the standard development tool-chain.
+In fact,
-interest in this project (and I would think so, since you're reading this blather) there's a good
-chance you already have GNU Make installed.
+there's a good chance you already have GNU Make installed whether you realize it or not.

-In addition to its ubiquity, GNU Make's syntax is straightforward and its concept of a recipe is
+In addition to its ubiquity, Make's syntax is straightforward.
+Its concept of a recipe is easy to
-relatively easy to understand even for folks who don't use it often.
-A recipe defines a target, its
+understand even for those who don't use it often.
+A recipe defines a target, its dependencies and
-dependencies and the shell commands used to build it.
-As such, recipes are self-documenting.
+the shell commands used to build it.
+As such, Make recipes are also self-documenting.

-I'm no expert, by any means, but I have used Make with great success in my work as a sysadmin.
+I'm no expert by any means, but I have used Make with great success in my work as a sysadmin.
 During this time a number of patterns have surfaced.
-Therefore, the purpose of this project is to
+And so the purpose of this project is to
-explore these patterns, put them down into a sharable form so that they can be improved over time,
+explore those patterns.
+Put them down into a sharable form, so that they can be improved over time
-while expanding my own understanding.
-If useful to a broader audience, all the better.
+and new patterns might be found.